 In Hishon v.
-King & Spalding, 467 U.S. 69 (1984), the U.S. Supreme Court affirmed a decision by the Eleventh U.S. Circuit Court of Appeals and held that a law firm was subject to Title VII of the Civil Rights Act of 1964, which prohibits discrimination on the basis of sex, in deciding whether to promote an associate to partner.
+King & Spalding, 467 U.S. 69 (1984), the U.S. Supreme Court affirmed a decision by the Eleventh U.S. Circuit Court of Appeals and held that a law firm was subject to Title VII of the Civil Rights Act of 1964 in deciding whether to promote an associate to partner.
+Title VII prohibits discrimination on the basis of sex.
 In so ruling, it rejected the idea that the firm’s right of association provided justification for discriminatory promotion decisions based on gender.

 The firm of King & Spalding in Atlanta, Georgia, with approximately 50 associates and 50 partners (none of whom were women), had hired Elizabeth Anderson Hishon as an associate with the prospect that she could advance to partner as a matter of course.
 When it subsequently denied her this promotion after six years, and again after seven, it terminated her.